escowles/recipes/_posts/2021-02-06-chicken-tortilla-soup.md

 1 tbsp. chili powder
 1 tsp. kosher salt
 2 cups low-sodium chicken broth
-* combine in a large slow cooker, and cook on low until chicken is cooked and falling apart, 5 to 6 hours.
+* combine in a large crockpot, and cook on low until chicken is cooked and falling apart, 5 to 6 hours.
 * shred chicken with a fork, and stir back into soup

 1 cup shredded Monterey jack